 INFORMATION FOR FAMILIES

 The Coroner’s Office is directed by the Coroner, an elected official, who must be a medical doctor in Louisiana.
 The job of the Coroner, by law, is to investigate the circumstances of certain types of deaths in order to determine the cause and manner of death.
-Cases which require a coroner’s investigation are: Sudden, unexpected death when in apparent good health Death of a person who is not under the recent care of a physician Any violent death (homicide, suicide, accident) Any death suspicious for violence Any unusual or unexpected death You can view and download a document explaining this in detail here: (Coroners Cases Defined Form)

 The body will be taken to the East Baton Rouge Parish Coroner’s Office and Medical Forensic Facility, 4030 T. B. Hearndon Avenue, Baton Rouge, LA 70807.
 In the case of a death that has been determined to be of natural causes, your loved one may be released directly to your Funeral Service Provider.
 (At the discretion of the Coroner)